 A New Way of Thinking

-As Ojomo explains in his powerful TED Talk — which has more than 830,000 views since it posted online on October 4 and then was translated into Turkish — most people believe that if you put good laws in place and enforce them well, economic development will increase and corruption will fall.
+As Ojomo explains in his powerful TED Talk — which has more than 1.4 million views since its October 4 debut and then was translated into 13 languages — most people believe that if you put good laws in place and enforce them well, economic development will increase and corruption will fall.
 But he argues that we have the equation backward: “Societies don’t develop because they’ve reduced corruption.
 They’re able to reduce corruption because they’re developed.”

 Investments in innovation, specifically those that focus on scarcity, are critical to the cause, says Ojomo, who collaborated with Clayton Christensen to showcase this theory of economic development.
 His new thinking on how to eliminate corruption worldwide while creating long-term prosperity is a call to action for entrepreneurs, businesses and investors.